liodali/ContainerPub/docs/deployment/docker-s3-deployment.md

-# Docker & S3 Deployment Architecture
+# Container & S3 Deployment Architecture

 ## Overview

-The ContainerPub backend now uses a modern deployment architecture that combines S3 storage with Docker containerization for secure, scalable function execution.
+The ContainerPub backend uses a modern deployment architecture that combines S3 storage with **Podman** containerization for secure, scalable function execution.

+> **Note**: This system uses **Podman** instead of Docker.
+Podman is a daemonless, rootless container engine that provides better security while maintaining 100% Docker CLI compatibility.
+See [Podman Infrastructure](./podman-infrastructure.md) for details.

 ## Architecture Components